California Eviction Notice Templates (6)

 Step 8 – Judgment

-If the landlord wins the case at trial or the judge accepts the request for default judgment, the landlord must complete a Judgment – Unlawful Detainer (Form UD-110) and a Writ of Execution (or Possession) (Form EJ-130) (if not completed already) and file it with the court clerk for the judge’s signature.
+If the landlord wins the case, the landlord must complete a Judgment – Unlawful Detainer (Form UD-110) and a Writ of Execution (or Possession) (Form EJ-130) (if not completed already) and file it with the court clerk for the judge’s signature.

 The tenant may be asked to pay any unpaid rent, damages, penalties, and court costs to the landlord.
 The sheriff will give the tenant five days to vacate the premises before they are forcibly removed and locked out.